top of page

 EABRN is a regional network supporting the UNESCO’s Man and the Biosphere (MAB) Programme and has three priority themes for cooperation: eco-tourism, conservation policy, and trans-boundary cooperation.
 EABRN facilitates the exchange of information between biosphere reserves (BRs) and governing bodies, and conducts regular regional meetings on issues of common concern.
 It also serves as a mechanism to facilitate training and site-to-site cooperation.

-To date, EABRN has conducted thirteen network meetings since 1994.
-These meetings have been conducted as workshops and provided positive opportunities for experts and BR managers to exchange individual experiences in biological diversity conservation, particularly the implementation of the Seville Strategy, the Statutory Framework for Biosphere Reserves, and the Madrid Action Plan.
+To date, EABRN has conducted sixteen network meetings since 1994.
+These meetings have been conducted as workshops and provided positive opportunities for experts and BR managers to exchange individual experiences in biological diversity conservation, particularly the implementation of the Seville Strategy, the Statutory Framework for Biosphere Reserves, and the Lima Action Plan.
 At these meetings, the results of cooperative scientific studies - such as on tourism management - are also presented to members.
 The last EABRN meeting was held in October 2013 in Ulaanbaatar, Mongolia.
 The next meeting is scheduled to be held at the Shiga Highland Biosphere Reserve in Japan during the second half of 2015.

 Activities of EABRN: